-The Group has entered into interest rate swap that is a cash flow hedge for the Group's exposure to interest rate risk on its borrowings.
-This contract entitles the Group to receive interest at a floating rate on notional principal amount and obliges the Group to pay interest at a fixed rate on the same notional principal amount, thus allowing the Group to raise borrowings at floating rates and swap them into fixed rate borrowings denominated in the same currency.
+The Group entered into an interest rate swap that is a cash flow hedge for the Group's exposure to interest rate risk on its borrowings.
+This contract entitled the Group to receive interest at a floating rate on the notional principal amount and obliged the Group to pay interest at a fixed rate on the same notional principal amount, thus allowing the Group to raise borrowings at floating rate and swap them into fixed rate.

-The fair value changes on the effective portion of the interest rate swap designated as cash flow hedges are recognised in other comprehensive income, accumulated in cash flow hedge reserve and reclassified to profit or loss when the hedged interest expense on the borrowings is recognised in profit or loss and/or the hedged borrowings is settled.
+The fair value changes on the effective portion of the interest rate swap designated as a cash flow hedge are recognised in other comprehensive income, accumulated in cash flow hedge reserve and reclassified to profit or loss when the hedged interest expense on the borrowings is recognised in profit or loss.
 The fair value changes on the ineffective portion of the interest rate swap are recognised immediately in profit or loss.